Information for applicants from Nigeria

 Being a postgraduate student in London is a wonderful experience.
 London offers everything from a serious academic environment to the most exciting opportunities for relaxation and downtime.

-There are a range of merit-based awards for top performing students available for international students including School of Business and Management scholarships, School of Economics and Finance scholarships, School of Law scholarships and Science and Engineering Global Excellence scholarships.
+There are a range of merit-based awards for top performing students available for international students and Science and Engineering Global Excellence scholarships.
 Further details about these awards can be found here.

 We host students from a number of Nigerian scholarship bodies such as the following:

-We are also have a number of Nigerian Chevening Scholarships each year.
+We also have a number of Nigerian Chevening Scholarships each year.

 Queen Mary has appointed representatives in Nigeria who can offer advice and assistance with your application to the University.